On this page

 - ministers of religion

-- teachers in an educational institution (including a kindergarten)
+- teachers in an educational setting, including:

 Policies and procedures should include: